-The Environmental Site Representative will review and approve the training program and monitor implementation.
-Drafts of all environmental induction and environmental training materials must be provided to the Principal at least two weeks before use for review and approval.
+The Environmental Representative will review and approve the training program and monitor implementation.

 5.3 Daily Pre-Start Meetings

 The pre-start meeting is a tool for informing the workforce of the day's activities, safe work practices, environmental protection practices, work area restrictions, activities that may affect the works, coordination issues with other trades, hazards and other information that may be relevant to the day's work.